philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 - **3: Toy version of more complex system: does input X produce/fail to produce output/effect Y?**
 	- ex: if this professor who is from Europe behaves in a warm way with one group of students and a cold way with others, will there be a halo effect?
 	- ex: if we put this experimental drug into some tissue in a petri dish, will X happen?
+	- ex: If we build this software tool that uses a certain approach to helping users memorize difficult subjects, what will happen?
 	-
 - **4: Structured observation that seeks to comprehend and make sense of the behavior, nuance, context, and variation within a phenomenon, system, or form of thinking.**
 - Overall: